Christ II: Author

 Cynewulf receives credit for writing Christ II, but his inspiration came from the 23rd Psalm and a homily written by Pope Gregory.
-Cynewulf is one of the two only named Anglo-Saxon poets.
-His name is found as Cyniwulf, Cynewulf, and Cynwulf; he is also responsible for at least Christ II, Juliana, The Fates of the Apostles, and Elene.
-Scholars believe that Cynewulf did not write before 750 because he used an e instead of an i which was not established until that time.
-Most would assume that he was not writing after the 10th century either.
-Some research showed that Cynewulf's Elene corresponded with a portion of a book that was dedicated to Charlemagne as Emperor around 800.
-Even though there are no certain dates to when Cynewulf lived or the Exeter Book was compiled, there is a general theory about when they were inspired.
+Cynewulf is one of very few named Anglo-Saxon poets.
+His name is found as Cyniwulf, Cynewulf, and Cynwulf; he is also responsible for at least Juliana, The Fates of the Apostles, and Elene.
+Scholars believe that Cynewulf did not write before 750 because he used an e instead of an i, which was not established until that time.
+Most assume that he was not writing after the 10th century, either.
+Some research might show that Cynewulf's Elene corresponds with a portion of a book that was dedicated to Charlemagne as Emperor around 800.

-Cynewulf has been greatly studied by scholars to figure out where he exactly lived as well.
-Some think Cynewulf is from Dunwich because he knew a lot about the sea, but there has never been any hard evidence that verified any of these hypotheses.
-It has been suggested that Cynewulf was a thegn or retainer to a lord at probably a younger point in his life, and he certainly did not come from noble birth.
-Cynewulf positively learned the Latin rudiments so many assume that he probably attended the Minster School of York.
-Most people would also believe that he was either a monk or a priest, and possibly even both.
-He was a normal orthodox believer of his time who agreed with Gregory the Great on everything except for Purgatory.
+Scholars also speculate about where Cynewulf might have lived.
+Some hypothesize that Cynewulf was from Dunwich, because he knew a lot about the sea, but there is no evidence to prove that.
+It has been suggested that Cynewulf was a thegn or retainer to a lord in his youth, and he did not come from noble birth.
+Cynewulf knew the Latin rudiments, so many assume that he attended the Minster School of York.
+Scholars also concur that he was a religious man, either a monk or a priest, and possibly both.
+He was an average believer of his time, who appears to have agreed with Pope Gregory the Great on everything except for the concept of Purgatory.
 Cynewulf praised the Trinity as being three separate but combined parts, thought sinners may obtain a pardon from hell if they repent and turn from their sins, and assumed saints could intercede in earthly matters.

-Cynewulf's identity is still largely unknown, but we can be positive that he placed his signature in four separate poems.
-Cynewulf signed his poems using runes which come from the Germanic alphabet that Anglo-Saxons used before switching to the Roman alphabet.
-A rune can stand for an actual letter or for the word of its name.
+Cynewulf's identity is still largely unknown, but he placed his signature in four separate poems.
+Cynewulf signed his poems using runes which come from the Germanic alphabet that Anglo-Saxons used prior to the Roman alphabet.
+A rune can stand for an actual letter, or for the word of its name.
 The first rune cen(c) stands for ‘torch’ while yr(y) represents ‘bow’.
-These words are sometimes substituted in order to make more grammatical sense so it can be extremely difficult to search and find Cynewulf's signature.
-At the end of The Fates of the Apostles, Cynewulf signs his names F, W, U, L, C, Y, N. It is assumed that he did this to show that he was a sinner like everyone else or to relate to the Biblical idea that ‘the last shall be first’.
+These words are sometimes reordered to make more grammatical sense, so it can be difficult to find Cynewulf's signature.
+At the end of The Fates of the Apostles, Cynewulf signs his names F, W, U, L, C, Y, N. It is speculated that he did this to show that he was a sinner like everyone else, or to relate to the Biblical idea that ‘the last shall be first’.